jwh-frontendmentor/equalizer/README.md

 My knowledge towards CSS positioning has been reinforced during this project in terms of when to use relative and when to use absolute positioning.

 I learned that I personally don't like the mobile-first workflow.
 I find it a lot easier to do the desktop version and work my way down.
-After some research I realise desktop-first can be a lot of work when having to figure out which features is needed for the tablet and especially mobile versions - but with a mockup such as what frontendmentor provided I don't have to decide which features are important.
+After some research I realise desktop-first can be a lot of work when having to figure out which features is needed for the tablet and especially mobile versions - but with a mockup such as what frontendmentor provided I don't have to decide which features are important it has already been decided.

 ### Continued development
 There are many good reasons to go mobile-first one being I can possibly save some time on a lot of redundant code and I will definately give it try with the next solution I make.